-The number of program-eligible Medicaid beneficiaries is an estimation of adult Medicaid beneficiaries who meet the eligibility criteria (found in the Screening and Identification section in the Coverage Toolkit) and is the largest number of enrollees possible for the program.
+The number of program-eligible Medicaid beneficiaries is an estimation of adult Medicaid beneficiaries who meet the eligibility criteria (found on the Screening and Identification for Medicaid Agencies and MCOs page of the Coverage Toolkit) and is the largest number of enrollees possible for the program.
 It is entered in Step 3a of the Budget Projection Template, pictured below.